 Is Your Water Heater Leaking or Simply Not Supplying?

 You might be wondering what exactly is going wrong inside the tank if you spot a leak.
 If you’re experiencing a lack of warm water, there’s likely a problem inside the heater.
 It’s difficult to diagnose until a Plano plumber can examine the problem.
 However, there are a few common issues we see time and time again.
 The first is broken or weakening heating elements.
 A broken thermostat or pressure valve is another common issue here.
-In general, your tank should last you between 10 and 15 years, but a problem can occur earlier than that.
+In general, your tank should last you between 10 and 15 years as noted by these Popano Beach Plumbers, but a problem can occur earlier than that.

 Are There any Other Symptoms to Look For?